 - B4.1.4A An entity may hold financial assets in a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.
 In this type of business model, the entity's key management personnel have made a decision that both collecting contractual cash flows and selling financial assets are integral to achieving the objective of the business model.
 There are various objectives that may be consistent with this type of business model.
 For example, the objective of the business model may be to manage everyday liquidity needs, to maintain a particular interest yield profile or to match the duration of the financial assets to the duration of the liabilities that those assets are funding.
 To achieve such an objective, the entity will both collect contractual cash flows and sell financial assets. - B4.1.4B Compared to a business model whose objective is to hold financial assets to collect contractual cash flows, this business model will typically involve greater frequency and value of sales.
 This is because selling financial assets is integral to achieving the business model's objective instead of being only incidental to it.
 However, there is no threshold for the frequency or value of sales that must occur in this business model because both collecting contractual cash flows and selling financial assets are integral to achieving its objective. - B4.1.4C The following are examples of when the objective of the entity's business model may be achieved by both collecting contractual cash flows and selling financial assets.
 This list of examples is not exhaustive.
-Furthermore, the examples are not intended to describe all the the relative importance of the factors.
-Example5 Analysis An entity anticipates capital expenditure in a few years.
-The entity invests its excess cash in short and long-term financial assets so that it can fund the expenditure when the need arises.
-Many of the financial assets have contractual lives that exceed the entity's anticipate dinvestment period.
-The entity will hold financial assets to collect the contractual cash flows and, when an opportunity arises, it will sell financial assets to re-invest the cash in financial assets with a higher return.
-The managers responsible for the portfolio are remunerated based on the overall return generated by the portfolio.
-The objective of the business model is achieved by both collecting contractual cash flows and selling financial assets.
-The entity will make decisions on an ongoing basis about whether collecting contractual cash flows or selling financial assets will maximise the return on the portfolio until the need arises for the invested cash.
-In contrast, consider an entity that anticipates a cash outflow in five years to fund capital expenditure and invests excess cash in short-term financial assets.
-When the investments mature, the entity reinvests the cash in new short-term financial assets.
-The entity maintains this strategy until the funds are needed, at which time the entity uses the proceeds from the maturing financial assets to fund the capital expenditure.
-Only sales that are insignificant in value occur before maturity (unless there is an increase in credit risk).
-The objective of this contrasting business model is to hold financial assets to collect contractual cash flows.
-Example 6 A financial institution holds financial assets to meet its everyday liquidity needs.
-The entity seeks to minimise the costs of managing those liquidity needs and therefore actively manages the return on the portfolio.
-That return consists of collecting contractual payments as well as gains and losses from the sale of financial assets.
-As a result, the entity holds financial assets to collect contractual cash flows and sells financial assets to reinvest in higher yielding financial assets or to better match the duration of its liabilities.
-In the past, this strategy has resulted in frequent sales activity and such sales have been significant in value.
-This activity is expected to continue in the future.
-Analysis The objective of the business model is to maximise the return on the portfolio to meet everyday liquidity needs and the entity achieves that objective by both collecting contractual cash flows and selling financial assets.
-In other words, both collecting contractual cash flows and selling financial assets are integral to achieving the business model's objective.
-Example 7 An insurer holds financial assets in order Analysis factors that may be relevant to the assessment of the entity's business model nor specify the relative importance of the factors.
+Furthermore, the examples are not intended to describe all the factors that may be relevant to the assessment of the entity's business model nor specify the relative importance of the factors.